 feeling unusually weak or tired

-signs and symptoms of severe infection e.g. fever
+signs and symptoms of severe infection, such as fever

 severe upper stomach pain, often with nausea and vomiting

-severe skin rash or sores in your mouth
+severe skin rash or sores and blisters (sometimes in your mouth), often with flu-like

-if you develop new or worsening symptoms such as cough or trouble breathing, with or without a fever.
+new or worsening symptoms such as cough or trouble breathing, with or without a fever

 yellowing of the skin and eyes (jaundice)